 And that’s where Facebook Insights arrives.
 Facebook page’s metrics give you the information you need to make sure you’re putting the right subjects in front of the right audience.
 It will help you work with Facebook’s algorithm instead of just sending content into the abyss and hoping someone will see it.

-The overview section gives you a big-picture view of everything that’s happened on your page in the last week.
+The overview section gives you a big-picture view of everything that happens on your page in the last week.
 Precisely, it tracks three important measurements:

 - Page likes: How many people liked your page over the last seven days.